Zippy-boy/wire-pod/Installation.md

 # Installing wire-pod

-- wire-pod supports most Linux distributions, macOS, and Windows 10/11.
+- wire-pod supports most Linux distributions, macOS, Windows 10/11, and Android.
 Follow one of the following guides, then continue on to "Authenticate the bot with wire-pod".

-## Guide 1: Linux/macOS
+## Guide 1: Linux (and macOS, if you want to build from scratch)

+-  If you are on macOS and want an easier experience, scroll down to Guide 3.

 1. On the device you would like to install wire-pod on, open a Terminal application